nuts-foundation/nuts-node/docs/pages/deployment/docker.rst

 Running on Docker
 #################

-If you already use Docker, the easiest way to get your Nuts Node up and running for development or production is using Docker.
 This guide helps you to configure the Nuts node in Docker.
 To use the most recent release use ``nutsfoundation/nuts-node:latest``.
 For production environments it's advised to use a specific version.

 User